piotrsiczek/notif/README.md

 App Name | Description | Profiles
 ------------ | ------------- | -------------
-notif-pi | Application generating data, can generate random values or if lunched on raspberry accelerometer data | pi - if runs on pi <br> local - if runs locally notif-server | Server fetching data from notif-pi app and saving it to mongoDb database |
+notif-pi | Application generating data, can generate random values or if launched on raspberry accelerometer data | pi - run on pi <br> local - run locally notif-server | Server fetching data from notif-pi app and saving it to mongoDb database |
 notif-panel | Angular frontend visualizing data |